code-312/ceic-jekyll/pages/about-us/our-partners.md

 - template: line
   style: Solid
 - template: card-with-image
-  image: "/assets/images/placehold/544x320.png"
+  image: "/assets/images/romain-dancre-doplsdelx7e-unsplash.jpg"
-  alt_text: Blank placeholder image
+  alt_text: People signing papers
-  heading: Lorem ipsum
+  heading: Illinois Cannabis Unions
   paragraph: |-
     As part of the Cannabis Regulation and Tax Act, those applying for cannabis business licenses from the State can earn additional points towards their license by signing a labor peace agreement.